Independent guide. Cost figures use 2026 US average rate. UEF and consumption from DOE EnergyGuide and ENERGY STAR data.Verified June 2026

 A standard electric tank water heater is a resistance device: every kWh consumed produces about 0.92 kWh of heat in the tank (the other 8 percent is standby loss to the surrounding room).
 A heat pump water heater uses a small refrigerant cycle (similar to an AC compressor) to extract heat from the surrounding air and concentrate it into the tank water.
 For every 1 kWh of electricity consumed, the heat pump moves 3 to 4 kWh of heat into the tank.
 The result: HPWH uses about one-third the electricity of a standard tank for the same hot water output.

 The trade-off: HPWHs cost more upfront ($1,800 to $3,200 vs $700 to $1,200 for a standard tank), they are larger and heavier (typically 65 to 80 inches tall vs 60 inches), they make modest noise (a quiet hum from the compressor, comparable to a quiet refrigerator), and they need adequate air volume (1,000+ cubic feet) to operate efficiently.
 None of these are dealbreakers in most homes; basements, garages, mechanical rooms and utility closets typically accommodate HPWHs with minor adjustments.
-After the 25C tax credit and state rebate stack, the net upfront premium often comes in under $1,000, with payback inside 3 years.
+With the 25C tax credit expired for 2026 installs, the net upfront premium after a state or utility rebate stack often comes in around $1,000 to $2,000, with payback still inside 3 to 5 years on energy savings.

 Tankless electric: when it makes sense